ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Enables agencies to make calls to landlines or mobiles within Microsoft Teams.

+Voice calling can be configured in a number of ways depending on the requirements of the Agency, and whether a telephony system is already in place:

+* VoIP calling: Available within Teams by default without any configuration required.
+Users can call voice or video each other and collaborate over the internet outside of the PSTN (Public Switched Telephone Network) system.
+PSTN users outside of Teams can dial in using the provided PSTN dial in conference number to VoIP meetings where this is enabled.

+* Operator Connect: Operator connect enables a simple PSTN connection method which enables agencies to connect to a PSTN provider of their choice if they participate in the Operator Connect program.
+The PSTN integration is managed as a service by the chosen operator.

-Telstra Calling for Office 365 avoids the complexity of separate collaboration systems.
+* Calling Plan via Telstra Calling for Office 365: Telstra Calling avoids the complexity of separate collaboration systems and can be enabled within Teams.
+Similar to Operator Connect, this method provides a fully managed service by Telstra for Teams calling to PSTN systems.
+* Direct Routing: Direct Routing enables hybrid agencies to connect their on-premises telephony infrastructure to Microsoft Teams through a series of supported on-premises Session Border Controllers (SBC).
+This method provides the Agency a self managed service for Teams calling to PSTN systems.

-The following image describes how connectivity is achieved between Microsoft Teams and Telstra.
+The following image describes how connectivity is achieved between Microsoft Teams and Telstra, for the Telstra calling for Office 365 service.

 ![Telstra Calling for Office 365](/assets/images/o365-voice.png)